-Item No. Item Description 3.1.0 cont.
-B. Operations and Maintenance: Operation and Maintenance costs, as defined by generally accepted accounting principles for educational institutions, are accumulated in the financial records of the University net of direct charges for services provided to other units and departments.
-For purposes of the determination of the indirect cost rate according to provisions of the Uniform Guidance, an analysis of the operating expenses reported in this and other cost categories is performed to identify other expenses that are to be reported as Operation and Maintenance according to the Uniform Guidance.
-The major departments or areas of cost reclassified to Operation and Maintenance are Police, Engineering & Architectural Services, and Planning.
+Item No. Item Description 3.1.0 continued B. Operations and Maintenance: Deperation and Maintenance costs, as defined by generally accepted accounting principles for educational institutions, are accumulated in the financial records of the University net of direct charges for services provided to other units and departments.
+For purposes of the determination of the indirect cost rate according to provisions of the Uniform Guidance, an analysis of the operating expenses reported in this and other cost categories is performed to identify to ther expenses that are to be reported as Operation and Maintenance according to the Uniform Guidance.
+The major departments or areas of cost reclassified to Operation and Maintenance are Police, IT Security, Engineering & Architectural Services, and Planning.
 The Operation and Maintenance cost pool is comprised of 8 cost pool groupings.
 Utilities: Includes costs for Central heating, Steam distribution, Electricity and Piped Service.
-Costs from this cost pool are allocated to other cost areas based on benefiting buildings.
-Building Maintenance/Custodial Services: Includes those costs for maintenance, custodial services, and repairs that are attributable to buildings and not included above.
+Costs from this cost pool are allocated to other cost areas based on benefiting buildings and on actual meter readings for buildings that have this available.
+Building Maintenance/Custodial Services: Includes those costs for maintenance, custodial services, and repairs that are attributable to buildings that are not directly charged for utility or maintenance and custodial services.
 Costs for this pool and the utility cost pool are distributed to buildings that are not directly charged for utility or maintenance and custodial services.
-Costs are first identified to buildings based on assignable square footage for each building and then allocated to cost pools based on the functional use of space for the buildings.
+Costs from this cost pool are allocated to cost pools based on the functional use of space for the buildings.
 Campus Wide O&M: Includes costs which cannot be identified to specific buildings or groups of buildings such as facilities management and police.
 It also includes all administrative and planning costs for the O&M area.
 Costs from this cost pool are allocated to functions based upon the assignable square footage.
-Department Paid O&M: Included O&M costs paid for directly by non-plant departments.
-This would include, for example, a space reconfiguration in the department of chemistry.
-The cost from this cost pool are allocated back to the department that incurred the cost.
-Auxiliary O&M: Includes costs directly attributable to auxiliary buildings and activities.
-These costs are borne by auxiliary accounts.
-All auxiliary costs are allocated 100% back to the Other Institutional Activities cost pool.
-C. General Administration and General Expenses: Institutional Support costs, as defined by generally accepted accounting principles for educational institutions, are accumulated in the financial records of the University for
+Department Paid O&M: Included O&M costs paid for